vllab-cau/vllab-cau.github.io/_pages/research.md

    * Funded by the UK Research and Innovation (UKRI) (2018-2019).
-   * The overall project aims to develop the technology and service needed to operate autonomous cars on normal public roads in an urban environment, aimed primarily at individuals that currently drive their commute to and from work.
+   * The overall project aims to develop the technology and service needed to operate autonomous cars on normal public roads in an urban environment, aimed primarily at individuals that currently drive their commute to and from work.<br>

 **On-the-fly Machine Learning for Evolving Intelligent CPS**
 <img src='/images/otf.jpeg' width="200" height="120" align="left" style="margin-right:50px">
    * Funded by the National Research Foundation (NRF) (2017-2018).
-   * This project develops on-the-fly machine learning algorithms using deep learning frameworks to realize personalized and environment adaptive learning.
+   * This project develops on-the-fly machine learning algorithms using deep learning frameworks to realize personalized and environment adaptive learning. <br>

 **Human-Level Lifelong Machine Learning**
 <img src='/images/ml.jpeg' width="200" height="120" align="left" style="margin-right:50px">
    * Funded by the Ministry of Science, ICT, and Future Planning (MSIP) (2014-2017).
-   * This project develops novel algorithms and methods for real-time nonparametric learning and prediction of time-varying stochastic processes.
+   * This project develops novel algorithms and methods for real-time nonparametric learning and prediction of time-varying stochastic processes.   <br>

 **Practical Action Recognition and Prediction Technology**
 <img src='/images/nrsfm.png' width="200" height="100" align="left" style="margin-right:50px">
    * Funded by the National Research Foundation (NRF) (2013-2016).
-   * This project develops robust non-rigid structure from motion (NRSfM) methods and their fundamental robust low-rank factorization algorithms.
+   * This project develops robust non-rigid structure from motion (NRSfM) methods and their fundamental robust low-rank factorization algorithms.   <br>

 **Human-Centric Networked Robotics Technology**
 <img src='/images/human_centric.jpeg' width="200" height="120" align="left" style="margin-right:50px">
    * Funded by the National Research Foundation (NRF) (2013-2016).
-   * This project develops new methods and prototype applications for human-centric networked robots for seamless operations of service robots in our daily lives.
+   * This project develops new methods and prototype applications for human-centric networked robots for seamless operations of service robots in our daily lives.   <br>

 **Efficient Low-Rank Approximation for Big Data Analysis**
 <img src='/images/tnnls.jpg' width="200" height="100" align="left" style="margin-right:50px">
    * Funded by the Seoul National University (SNU) (2013-2014).
-   * This project develops an efficient low-rank factorization algorithm for large-scale data analysis.
+   * This project develops an efficient low-rank factorization algorithm for large-scale data analysis.   <br>